 Types Of Doctors

-General Practitioners: General practitioners work in the community and see patients of all ages and backgrounds.
+- General Practitioners (GPs): General practitioners are doctors who have trained in the medical specialty of generalism and work in the community to care for patients of all ages and backgrounds.
 They are faced with the formidable task of being the frontline of healthcare by acting as the first point of contact in a patient’s care.
-They diagnose and treat a great deal of patients independently and refer them onto appropriate specialist doctors in hospitals for further medical opinions and advice.

 - You can choose not to undertake a fellowship specialist training (following residency) and choose to work as a non-vocational career medical officer.